csb6/html-plus-plus/README.md

   <body>
     <h1>The horror!</h1>
     <p>
-      Someone has probably done this before, but I can see why they haven't told anyone about it.
+      Someone has probably done this before, but I can see why it didn't catch on.
     </p>
-    <a href="https://github.com/csb6/html++">For science</a>
+    <a href="https://github.com/csb6/html-plus-plus">For science</a>
   </body>
 </html>
 ```